JoshYouR/GoPro/README.md

 Global installation is necessary for the CLI to be used in any directory in the terminal.

 ### Usage
-In terminal shell, use `extract-goprodata -input [path/to/video-name] -output [path/to/file-name]`.
+In terminal shell, use `extract-goprodata -input path/to/video-name [-format output-format] [-output path/to/file-name]`.

-Alternatively, use `-i` instead of `-input`, `-o` instead of `-output`.
+Alternatively, use `-i` instead of `-input`, `-f` instead of `-format`, `-o` instead of `-output`.

+`-format` defaults to `gpx` if not set. `-output` defaults to the name of the input file if not set.

 > Don't add the file extension to the `-output` name.

 If your GPX file contains no points, it is likely that the camera did not have a GPS lock when you started recording.
+GPX points are only recorded if the device has a GPS lock, which can take a minute or longer on device start up.

 ### Credit
 - ffmpeg